-Compatibility between RAS and active satellite services in the 71-235 GHz range
+Compatibility between RAS operating in the 76-81, 130-134, 164-167 and 226-231.5 GHz and adjacent active satellite services

 Summary

 Annex 9 of the spring 7D chairman’s report is based on a previous contribution by the U.S. merged with additional contributions.
 This document aims to provide additional materials and reconcile provided materials by other parties with direct relevance to agenda item 1.18 resolves 2.
 To focus the report on providing a study on threshold values and general technical considerations for compatibility studies, Section 6 is proposed to be removed.